 Mathematics is a creative subject and develops ways of thinking flexibly to solve practical challenges.
-Counting strategies and knowledge of number facts are developed throughout all years, so as to free working memory in order to solve problems.
+Counting strategies and knowledge of number facts are developed throughout all years so as to free working memory in order to solve problems.

-Just as with Literacy, Mathematics is set into three organisers:
+Mathematics is set into three organisers: